“Etiamsi daremus non esse Deum”

 Menes (c.
 3100 B.C.)

-I am wondering that if a slave who’d had his goose cooked by Menes, came alive and traveled through time to the US Supreme Court, what would he really feel?
-Would he throw up his hands, awed, maybe inspired, by the ‘justice’ of it all and scream ecstatically ‘e pluribus unum!
+I can’t help imagining one of Menes’ slaves who has come alive and traveled through time to the US Supreme Court, to be confronted by the frieze of Menes up there on the wall.
+How would he really feel?
+Would he throw up his hands, awed?
+Inspired, by the ‘justice’ of it all?
+Would he scream ecstatically ‘e pluribus unum!
 I’m so luckeeee! e pluribus unum!’

 Hammurabi (c.
 1792-1750 B.C.)